Brex Corporate Card For Startups Review

-Earn Rewards If Brex Is Your Exclusive Corporate Card
+Earn Elevated Rewards If Brex Is Your Exclusive Corporate Card

 A company with a Brex account in good standing that uses and commits to continue to use Brex corporate cards for all of its company-related card purchases may be permitted to participate in the Brex Exclusive rewards program.
 Companies that make purchases on behalf of third parties (such as purchasing a ride share for your customers) may not qualify for Brex Exclusive.
 Brex determines eligibility by using the information provided to Brex from the company and third-party providers.

-If — and only if — you use Brex as your exclusive corporate card, you’ll get the following points bonuses:
+If — and only if — you qualify for Brex’s exclusive program (and assuming you don’t opt into the above-mentioned remote work rewards program), you’ll get the following points bonuses:

 7X Points Per $1 On Rideshare & Taxi Purchases

 That’s not a typo.
-You’ll get 7 rewards points for every dollar spent on rideshare and taxi purchases.
+You’ll get seven rewards points for every dollar spent on rideshare and taxi purchases.
 This rate exceeds just about any other business card’s maximum point-earning category.

-The factor that truly gives Brex an edge in terms of rewards value, however, is the fact that there’s no cap on the number of points you can earn in these bonus categories and your points never expire.
-As your business grows and you spend more and more on these categories, the volume of points you accumulate will increase proportionately with your spending.
+The factor that truly gives Brex an edge in terms of rewards value, however, is the fact that there’s no cap on the number of points you can earn in these bonus categories, and your points never expire.
+As your business grows and you spend more and more in these categories, the volume of points you accumulate will increase proportionately with your spending.

 4X Points Per $1 On Travel Booked Through Brex Travel